 Warby Parker’s ongoing drive for a better customer experience helped the company achieve unicorn status in 2015 and profitability by 2017.

-Profitability through customer experience
+Profitability through integrated finance and customer experience

 Each of these companies adopted a different strategy to sell their varied products and services, but there’s a common thread: the founders prioritized their customers’ needs and focused on delivering a solution, even if it meant shifting from the original business model.
 To achieve profitability, startups not only need a great product, but also a clear understanding of how their audience wants to use that product—and a commitment to providing them with the optimal experience no matter what.